 8. Do one minute tasks.
 Period.

 I learned this from my sweet friend Nancy Ray.
 I think she may have read it in a book somewhere, but regardless, it has been LIFE CHANGING for me!!!
 If there is something that needs to get done that will only take a minute, DO IT!!!
 Why is it so hard for us to do those itty bitty tasks?!
 It is for me anyways.
 Now every time I say the words "oh, I'll do that later" I just DO IT.
+For example, when the girls get up I make them a bowl of cereal, and for whatever reason leave the box of cereal on the counter cause the pantry is just sooooo far away (aka, 5 feet).
+But now, I put it away because it just takes a second!
 And man, it feels so good to get those little things done.
 It only takes a minute, so just do it.
 Cause if you let 10x 1-minute tasks pile up, then 10 minutes is a lot harder to tackle.

 9. Prioritize your daily tasks list with achievable goals.